Strategies for Individualized Instruction in Education

 How to individualize instruction for your students

-Take a look at some of the ways.
+Take a look at some of the ways teachers can individualize instruction.

 - Get to know students' strengths, concerns, and interests.